prathor2/CSGO-Analysis_Tool/README.md

 Extracts the weapon classes from the inventory column.

 ## Design Considerations
 I aimed to design a solution with optimal runtime efficiency and minimal dependencies on non-standard Python libraries.
-We used pandas for data manipulation, seaborn and matplotlib for data visualization, and shapely for geometric operations.
+We used pandas and numpy for data manipulation, seaborn and matplotlib for data visualization, and shapely for geometric operations.

 ## Methodology
 I used the game data, including player positions, weapon inventory, and other state data, to gain insights into players' strategies.
 Using polygon-based geometric analysis, I determined whether a player's position is within a specified boundary.
 Then I analyzed the strategy of the opponent team based on their movement patterns and weapon choices.